 BJ Lazy Load is also another popular plugin to Lazy Load Images in WordPress.
 This plugin also has settings page similar to the previous plugin, you can change plugin settings based on your requirement.
 Furthermore, see the detailed settings menu in the images below.

-Lazy Loading images in WordPress is definitely a performance-boosting feature which everyone should implement to his website.
+Lazy Loading Images in WordPress is definitely a performance-boosting feature that everyone should implement to his website.
 As far as the question is which plugin you should use.
 The answer is purely dependent if you want a tiny plugin then you should go with Lazy Load plugin.
-On the flip side, if you want to play with the Lazy Loading settings then you should try A3 Lazy Load plugin and if you are looking a fix for Defer Offscreen Images warning, you should give a shot to Lazy Load Optimizer plugin.
+On the flip side, if you want to play with the Lazy Loading settings then you should try A3 Lazy Load plugin and if you are looking for a fix for Defer Offscreen Images warning, you should give a shot to Lazy Load Optimizer plugin or Autoptimize.

 Do you know that you can also lazy load other resources in WordPress?
 Like you can Lazy Load Comments in WordPress.
 What if, you are using Facebook Comments in WordPress?
 The good news is, you can Lazy Load Facebook Comments as well.